docsforadobe/after-effects-plugin-guide/docs/effect-details/interaction-callback-functions.rst

 Parameter Checkout And Re-Entrancy
 ================================================================================

 Plug-ins that check out layers at different times can generate re-entrant behavior.
 Consider an instance where the Checkout sample plug-in is applied to a layer in composition B, and B is pre-composed into composition A where Checkout is applied to it as well.

 When composition A is rendered, Checkout[A] will be sent *PF_Cmd_RENDER*, during which it checks out a layer (composition B) from a time other than the current time.

-In order to provide that checked-out layer, After Effects sends *PF_Cmd_RENDER* to Checkout[B].
+In order to provide that checked-out layer, After Effects sends *PF_Cmd_RENDER* to ``Checkout[B]``.

 Presto, recursion!

 If you're going to check out parameters, your effects must handle re-entrant render requests appropriately.

 Don't use globals, or read or write static variables...but you weren't going to anyway, right?

 ----

 Progress During Iteration
 ================================================================================

 After Effects strives to be as responsive as possible to user interaction, even while rendering.
 Do the same through appropriate use of PF_ITERATE().
-For example, perhaps you're using a PF_ITERATE'd function three times during your response to `P <#_bookmark95>`__\ *\ \ F_Cmd_RENDER*.
+For example, perhaps you're using a PF_ITERATE'd function three times during your response to ``PF_Cmd_RENDER``.

 In this case, you'd start off with::